BULL RUN, VA

 this movement and Johnston sent word to D. R. Jones to cross

-the run and attack Richardson, in the hope that McDowell would
+the run and attack Richardson, in the hope that McDowell

 weaken his forces on the right to strengthen his position at